Calls blur on the element.

 or page.setDefaultTimeout(timeout) methods.

-trial?: booleanWhen set, this method only performs the actionability checks and skips the action.
+Optional trial?: booleanWhen set, this method only performs the actionability checks and skips the action.
 Defaults

-.
+to false.
 Useful to wait until the element is ready for the action without performing it.

-Returns the element.innerHTML
+Returns the element.innerHTML.

-timeout?: numberMaximum time in milliseconds, defaults to 30 seconds, pass 0
+Optional options: { Optional timeout?: numberMaximum time in milliseconds, defaults to 30 seconds, pass 0 to disable timeout.
+The default value can be changed

 by using the